keys78/mailerlite-assessment/README.md

 Remaining TODOs:
-- Add margin to images and text
 - Hide toolbar when its not focused
 - Run test
 - Responsiveness
 - Style update
 - host on bvercel
-- get groceries for the night
+- wrap text-toolbar to stop overflowing